Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 ###### global vs. local variables

 In JavaScript, there are two types of variables based on where they're accessible: **global** variables and **local** variables.
-Global variables are available throughout a program, while local variables are confined to a function.
-They keyword you use to declare a variable and the location where you declare it combine to determine whether the variable is global or local.
+Global variables are available throughout a program, while local variables are confined to a function. **The keyword you use to declare a variable and the location where you declare it combine to determine whether the variable is global or local.
 Ignoring `var` for now, we'll focus on `let` and `const` instead.
-Where you delcare a `let` or `const` variable determines whether the variable is global or local.
+Where you delcare a `let` or `const` variable determines whether the variable is global or local.**

 ###### Global Variables

-As the name suggests, global variables have a global scope, which means that they are available everywhere within a program.
+**As the name suggests, global variables have a global scope, which means that they are available everywhere within a program.
 You can read and reassign them at any time.
-Any variable declared inside a function or block is a local variable -- everything else is a global variable.
+Any variable declared inside a function or block is a local variable -- everything else is a global variable.**

 Global variables can be useful in some scenarios, e.g., application-wide configuration.
 However, most developers discourage their use since they often lead to bugs.
 In general, you should limit the scope of your variables as much as possible; smaller variable scopes limit the risk that an outer scope might misuse the variable.